leoncardona/MoveWeather/README.md

-# Fast Weather
+# Move Weather
-Weather website.
-Shows weather, wind and waves forecast for the next 16 days for the desired location.
+Check whether a day is good or bad for an activity based on the weather

 ## 🌐 Web
 https://fast-weather-one.vercel.app/